-So wit, Sudley won Saturday by 284 points to end the season with a 6-1 record and keep the Tsunamis (6-1) from finishing undefeated for only the second time in their 17-year history.
-It helped that the Seahorseslogged their best times of the season in 59 percent of their swims.
+To wit, Sudley won Saturday by 284 points to end the season with a 6-1 record and keep the Tsunamis (6-1) from finishing undefeated for the second time in their 17-year history.
+It helped that the Seahorses logged their best times of the season in 59 percent of their swims.

 “We swam extremely well,” Miller said.
 “They were motivated.
 All the children wanted our senior class to go out with a victory.”